togfoxy/Autarky2/README.md

 Instructions
 ============

-The game will start with 5 villagers.
+The game will start with 5 villagers

-Press keypad + to add a new villager (right-side of keyboard).
+Press keypad + to add a new villager (right-side of keyboard)

-Click a blue villager with mouse.
+Click a blue villager with mouse

 Press 'f' to turn the villager into a FARMER